VISITING HOSPITAL

 We can provide you with images of our hospitals, staff and board members suitable for publication and are happy to take high resolution photographs on request.

-We have introduced a privacy waiver policy to ensure that we are putting the patient at the centre of any decision making when disclosing information about them to the media.
+Health NZ has introduced a privacy waiver to ensure that we are putting the patient at the centre of any decision making when disclosing information to media - Privacy-Waiver-policy.pdf (tewhatuora.govt.nz)

 Patient status terminology and definitions